 April 2013 Ask the Expert: Research and Treatments for Triple-Negative Breast Cancer

-Editor's Note: Due to the popularity of this topic, a companion Ask the Expert session on triple-negative breast cancer will be posted at the end of June.
+Editor's Note: Due to the popularity of this topic, a companion Ask the Expert session on triple-negative breast cancer will be posted in August.
 Please check back to see if your question has been answered.

 During the month of April, Living Beyond Breast Cancer expert George Sledge, MD, answered your questions about treatment options for triple-negative breast cancer and what research is currently underway.